 Children's Cancer Services

-The Townsville Hospital’s paediatric oncology unit operates as a satellite unit of Queensland Children’s Hospital (QCH) under a shared-care model.
-Wherever possible, low-risk treatment and supportive care is delivered to North Queensland children at The Townsville Hospital, keeping them closer to home, school, friends and support networks.
+Townsville University Hospital’s paediatric oncology unit operates as a satellite unit of Queensland Children’s Hospital (QCH) under a shared-care model.
+Wherever possible, low-risk treatment and supportive care is delivered to North Queensland children at Townsville University Hospital, keeping them closer to home, school, friends and support networks.
 This service is coordinated by a Queensland Children’s Hospital oncology services consultant in collaboration with the paediatric specialist and the regional case manager.

 The unit contains three treatment spaces and an isolation room for infection control.
 The room also has an outdoor play area, an indoor playroom and a teenage retreat.